 Innovations in technical developments

-I have great interest in retrieving and understanding the information from images.
+I have great interest in extracting and understanding the information from images.
 And image processing and machine learning (especially deep learning) techniques are perfect tools to help my explorations.
 I am able to apply novel techniques to solve clinical problems, and keep improving the performance of techniques during applications.
 My technical development is to fill the technical gap out of clinical need instead of chasing higher evaluation metrics.

 1. Techniques to improve the performance of artery segmentation